Single-Cell-Genomics-Group-CNAG-CRG/STAMP/README.md

     - **Sub-sample Folders**:
       - For samples containing multiple sub-samples (e.g., multiplexed slides), there are folders like **Clines/** and **PBMC/** (e.g., in `stamp_3/`), which contain analyses of the respective sub-samples.

-## R Version

   Most of this code was run using **R version 4.4.1** in a MacBook Pro M3.
 Computational heavy tasks, such as alignment of the scRNAseq FASTQs to the reference genome, were performed in a HPC cluster.
 ---

 *For more details, please refer to the project's paper or contact the authors.*